Why Your Roof May Be Losing Shingles

 Watching your roof shed shingles can be frustrating and annoying.
 It’s important to contact a roof repair company as soon as you notice this happening, as missing shingles can leave your roof susceptible to the elements.
 Keep reading to learn more about why your roof may be losing shingles.

-Yes, it’s obvious that winds are the cause of shingles blowing off the house.
+Yes, winds are the cause of shingles blowing off the house.
 However, the reason why could be traced back to a high-wind event.
-A high-wind event might not blow shingles off immediately but can simply lift shingles up separating the seals of the shingles known as mastic, or the shingles can pull through the nails that are supposed to hold them in place.
-If you have experienced a high-wind event of 60 mph or higher in your area—often associated with some thunderstorms, a straight-line wind, or a tornado—it’s possible that your roof has experienced the beginnings of wind damage.
+A high-wind event might not blow shingles off immediately but can simply lift shingles separating the seals of the shingles known as mastic, or the shingles can pull through the nails that are supposed to hold them in place.
+If you have experienced a high-wind event of 60 mph or higher in your area—often associated with some thunderstorms, a straight-line wind, or a tornado—your roof may have experienced the beginnings of wind damage.
 After the mastic separates or shingles pull through the nail, shingles are more vulnerable to blowing off as a result of any kind of wind event, even at much lower speeds.

 Losing Shingles Due to Poor Installation